Details about the local COVID-19 response at each of Maine’s community colleges can be found at:

 Information for MCCS employees

-As we navigate the many challenges presented by the COVID-19 pandemic, Maine’s community colleges are focused on the health and safety of our students, employees, and communities and the teaching and learning underway this semester.
+As we navigate the many challenges presented by the COVID-19 pandemic, Maine’s community colleges are focused on the health and safety of our students, employees, and communities and the teaching and learning underway.

 Your college may be able to help.
 Contact your instructor or advisor to learn who at your college can discuss your needs and what options exist.